Compensation and Other Benefit Plans

 Deferred Savings Plan

 Under section 401(k) of the Internal Revenue Code of 1986, the Board of Directors adopted, effective June 1, 1987, a tax-qualified deferred compensation plan for employees of the Company.
 Participants may make contributions which defer up to 50% of their eligible compensation per payroll period, up to a maximum for 2016 and 2015 of $18,000 (or $24,000 for employees over 50 years of age) and for 2014 of $17,500 (or $23,000 for employees over 50 years of age).
-The Company may, at its sole discretion, make contributions each plan year, in cash or in shares of the Company's common stock, in amounts which match up to 50% of the salary deferred by the participants.
-The expense related to these contributions was $1.1 million, $1.0 million and $0.9 million for the years ended December 31, 2011, 2010 and 2009, respectively, and 100% was paid in common stock in each year.
+The Company may, at its sole discretion, make contributions each plan year, in cash or in shares of the Company’s common stock, in amounts which match up to 50% of the salary deferred by the participants.
+The expense related to these contributions was $0.5 million, $0.8 million, and $1.0 million for the years ended December 31, 2016, 2015, and 2014, respectively, and 100% was paid in common stock in each year.

 Stock Option Plans

-The Long Term Incentive Plan grants stock options, restricted stock units, and other stock-based awards to eligible employees, consultants and directors.
+The 2010 Plan grants stock options, RSUs, and other stock-based awards to eligible employees, consultants and directors.
 No further grants or awards will be made under the Option Plan, the Restricted Share Plan or the Directors Plan.
-Shares underlying options previously issued under the Option Plan, the Restricted Share Plan or the Directors Plan that are currently outstanding will, upon forfeiture, cancellation, surrender or other termination, become available under the Long Term Incentive Plan.
-Stock-based awards granted under the Long Term Incentive Plan may be exercised when vested and generally expire ten years from the date of the grant or three to six months from the date of termination of employment (longer in case of death or certain retirements).
+Shares underlying options previously issued under the Option Plan, the Restricted Share Plan or the Directors Plan that are currently outstanding will, upon forfeiture, cancellation, surrender or other termination, become available under the 2010 Plan.
+Stock-based awards granted under the 2010 Plan may be exercised when vested and generally expire ten years from the date of the grant or three to six months from the date of termination of employment (longer in case of death or certain retirements).
 Vesting periods vary based on awards granted, however, certain stock-based awards may vest immediately or may accelerate based on performance-driven measures.

-Up to 8,679,998 shares are authorized for issuance under the stock option plans.
-As of December 31, 2011, options covering 6,156,415 shares of common stock were outstanding under the stock option plans.
+As of December 31, 2016, the Company had 94,815 shares available for grant under the stock option plans.
+As of December 31, 2016, options and RSUs covering 671,493 shares of common stock were outstanding under the stock option plans.

 Stock Option Plans Summary

-In October 2011, the Board of Directors of the Company approved a company-wide grant under the Long Term Incentive Plan for an aggregate of 1,177,082 RSUs.
-The RSUs vest annually over three years in equal increments.
+RSUs generally vest over three years for employees and one year for directors.
+In 2016, the Company granted 114,517 RSUs to employees that will vest one year from the date of grant.
 RSUs held by employees who qualify for retirement age (defined as employees that are a minimum of 55 years of age and the sum of their age plus years of full-time employment with the Company exceeds 70 years) vest on the earlier of scheduled vest date or the date of retirement.

 Stock-based Compensation Expense

-The following table shows total stock-based compensation expense for stock options, RSUs and ESPP in the consolidated statements of operations for the years ended December 31, 2011, 2010 and 2009 (in thousands):
+The following table shows total stock-based compensation expense for stock options, RSUs and ESPP in the consolidated statements of comprehensive loss (in thousands):